berenger-eu/tbfmm/paper/paper.md

 Some strategies for parallelizing over multiple distributed memory nodes have been developed using classical HPC technologies like `MPI` [@10.5555/898758] and fork-join threaded libraries [@bramas2016optimization].
 However, when using a single node, it has been demonstrated that fork-join schemes are less efficient than task-based parallelization on multicore CPUs [@doi:10.1137/130915662].
 This is because some stages of the FMM have a small degree of parallelism (for instance at the top of the tree), while others have a high degree of parallelism.
-Moreover, the `P2P` in the direct pass has a significant workload available from the early beginning of each iteration.
+For instance, the `P2P` in the direct pass has a significant workload available from the early beginning of each iteration.
-The task-based method is capable of interleaving the different operators, hence to balance the workload across the processing units and to spread the critical parts over time.
+The task-based method can interleave the different operators, hence to balance the workload across the processing units and to spread the critical parts over time.
 Moreover, the task-based method is well designed for handling heterogeneous architecture [@doi:10.1002/cpe.3723] and has demonstrated a promising performance on distributed memory platforms too [@agullo:hal-01387482].

 In a previous project called `ScalFMM`, we have provided a new hierarchical data structure called group-tree (or block-tree), which is an octree designed for the task-based method [@bramas2016optimization].